-Disregarding the Program Instructions and Resources: MDA considers reviewing (and adhering to) the Program's instruction documents as part of the application process and are NOT steps to be skipped or ignored.

-It is obvious to MDA and the Advisory Board during the review process, when an Applicant has not read or followed the instructions by what is included or omitted from their submission.
-The Program has gone to great lengths to provide comprehensive instruction that clearly spells out the purpose of the Program, what is fundable, required information, specific caps on some costs, and prohibited items and activities.
-Additionally the Program Coordinator is available to answer any questions and offer guidance and clarification.
+Disregarding the Program Instructions and Resources: MDA considers reviewing (and adhering to) the Program's instruction documents as part of the application process and NOT steps to be skipped or ignored.
+It is obvious to MDA and the SNAB during the review process when an Applicant has not read or followed the instructions.
+The Program has gone to great lengths to provide comprehensive instructions that spell out the purpose of the Program, what is fundable, required information, specific caps on some costs, and prohibited items and activities.
+Additionally, the Program Coordinator is available to answer any questions and offer guidance and clarification.
 A reduction in ranking has resulted for applications where it is obvious that the instruction documents and help were disregarded or not utilized.

-Incomplete Application or Incorrect Format: All application fields MUST be filled in and returned to MDA in the required format as stated in the Program and application instructions.
-Each section must be filled out or given an "N/A' if not applicable with a reason, if necessary, for the N/A. An incomplete application will not pass the Due Diligence stage and be removed from further consideration.
+Incomplete Application or Incorrect Format: All required application fields MUST be filled in as stated in the Program and application instructions.
+An incomplete application will not pass the Due Diligence stage and may be removed from further consideration.
 Providing an application and its documents in an incorrect format greatly hinders all the many subsequent steps MDA must take in processing the application for the review phase.

-Fines and Violations: Applicants with a history of violations with local animal control agencies may be considered ineligible if any history is not addressed in the application, not truthfully indicated in Section A of the application, or is not yet resolved to the satisfaction of the Animal Control Authority.
+Fines and Violations: Applicants with a history of violations with local animal control agencies may be considered ineligible if any history is not addressed in the application, not truthfully indicated in Section A of the application, or is not yet resolved to the satisfaction of the Animal Control authority.

-Lack of Clarity or Details: Applications that, by the use of emotional or vague language and lack of specific information, do not clearly convey a specific purpose for their proposed project as it relates to the goals of the Program will be reduced in ranking.
+Lack of Clarity or Details: Applications that, by the use of emotional or vague language and lack of specific information, do not clearly convey a specific purpose for their proposed project as it relates to the goals of the Program, will be reduced in ranking.
 Applicants must provide adequate explanation, information, or shelter data necessary for determining the extent to which it will impact shelter intake and euthanasia are reduced in rank.

-Limited Ability: An application that fails to establish Applicant's ability to complete the project will be reduced in rank and most likely turned down.
+Limited Ability: An application that fails to establish Applicant's ability to complete the project will be reduced in rank and most likely rejected.

 Poor Presentation: An application that is vague or incomprehensible, or contains highly emotional language or excessive errors will be reduced in rank.
 Errors can be perceived as a lack of attention to detail.
-Also, errors (such as misspellings, incomplete sentences, outdated boilerplate or cut and paste, etc.) and putting information in the wrong section of the application greatly hinders the review process.
+Also, errors (such as misspellings, incomplete sentences, outdated boilerplate language, cut and paste, etc.) and putting information in the wrong section of the application greatly hinders the review process.